 Similar to the car method, solar food dehydrating requires building a solar dehydrator for dehydrating foods, which is typically a box with glass on top to let the sun in, screen trays to allow the air to flow about the food, and vents to let the moist air escape.

 Again, prepare your food and then cover it with either cheesecloth or even netting material (like the kind that is used in a bridal veil).

 Place the food on food-safe plastic screens (you can find them online here).
 Place them in your solar dehydrator and make sure the dehydrator is facing south to get the most exposure to the sun.
-A good guide for building a solar dehydrator can be found here.

 If you can't afford a dehydrator with a thermometer (definitely the simplest way of dehydrating meat), then your next best option is to cut your meat into strips and dry them over coals.
 Dig a hole in the ground and start a fire using hard wood.
 Don't use soft woods such as pine because it has pitch that will taint the meat.

 Cut the meat in the same direction as the muscle about 1 inch wide and one-fourth an inch thick.
 Be sure to trim all fat off the meat or else it won't cure properly and spoil the meat.
 Soak your meat for about an hour in a solution of 1 quart of water and 1/8 cup of salt, stirring the strips every fifteen minutes to make sure the salt water is saturated into the meat.